krfong916/bottomline/docs/mvp/ddd.md

 Classes should depend on Interfaces, interfaces should not depend on classes.

-Stemmler explains why this is important"
+Advocate of DDD and author of SOLID: The Software Design & Architecture Handbook Khalil Stemmler explains why this is important
-This gives us the ability to test code because we leave the implementer to pass the **mocked** dependency (if we don't want to make API class or rely on something we're not currently interested in testing"
+"This gives us the ability to test code because we leave the implementer to pass the **mocked** dependency (if we don't want to make API class or rely on something we're not currently interested in testing"

 For example: